Wrinkle Relaxing Injections & Fillers: First Timer Tips

 I was just excited that injectables might be able to do something for me because otherwise I thought I was heading for an early facelift.

-I was still a bit nervous though, and didn’t sleep well the night before.
+I was still a bit nervous though, and didn’t sleep well the night before my first injectables appointment.

 I don’t mind medical practitioners at all – but I have never been a fan of needles.
 Plus, I had heard LIPS hurt (it wasn’t going to stop me though).
 The thought of being poked or prodded left me tired but I was STILL a bit more excited than I was nervous as I drove to my appointment.